RustCrypto/signatures/slh-dsa/README.md

 USE AT YOUR OWN RISK!

-## Minimum Supported Version
+## Minimum Supported Rust Version

-This crate has only been tested with Rust 1.75+
+This crate requires **Rust 1.75** at a minimum.

+We may change the MSRV in the future, but it will be accompanied by a minor version bump.

 ## License